guardian/commercial/docs/ab-testing/readme.md

 Use the URL opt-in link to force yourself into a particular variant, e.g. `http://localhost:3030/Front/https://www.theguardian.com/uk#ab-yourTest=yourVariant`

 If you test has multiple variants, you can test each one by updating the `yourVariant` part of the above URL.

+To remove yourself from the test unset the varaint e.g. `http://localhost:3030/Front/https://www.theguardian.com/uk#ab-yourTest=`

 ## Server-side tests